jundalisay/spblist/content/en/research/spinoza/politics/chapter-08f.md

-[42] Those who are sent as govemors to cities or provinces should be of senatorial rank, because it is the duty of senators to exercise supervision over the fortification of cities, the treasury, the armed forces, etc. But those sent to govem regions at some distance would not be able to attend the senate.
-For this reason, only those appointed to cities on native soil should be chosen from the senate itself, while those to be sent to more distant places should be appointed from men of an age consistent with senatorial rank.
+[42] Those who are sent as governors to cities or provinces should be of senatorial rank.

+This is because it is the duty of senators to exercise supervision over the fortification of cities, the treasury, the armed forces, etc.

+But those sent to govern distant regions would not be able to attend the senate.
+This is why only those appointed to cities on native soil should be chosen from the senate itself.

+Those to be sent to more distant places should be appointed from men of senatorial-age.

-Yet these measures, in my opinion, will not be enough to safeguard the peace of the entire state, that is, if neighbouring cities are altogether denied the right to vote, unless these are all so weak that they can be openly slighted-which is hardly likely.
+These measures will not be enough to safeguard the peace of the entire state, that is, if neighbouring cities are altogether denied the right to vote, unless these are all so weak that they can be openly slighted-which is hardly likely.

-So it is necessary that the neighbouring cities be gran ted ci tizenship and that from each city 20, 30, or 40 (the number would have to vary with the size of the city) chosen citizens be added to the roll of patricians.
-Of these, three, four, or five must be appointed every year to serve on the senate and one to serve as a syndic for life.
-And those who are senators are to be sent, together with the syndic, as govemors of the city from which they were appointed.
+So the neighbouring cities be granted citizenship.
+From each city, 20-40 chosen citizens should be added to the roll of patricians.

+This number would vary with the city's size.

+Of these, 3-5 must be appointed every year to serve on the senate and one to serve as a syndic for life.

+Those who are senators are to be sent, together with the syndic, as govemors of the city from which they were appointed.

 [43] The judges to be appointed in each city should also be drawn from the patricians of the same city.
 But since these matters do not have reference to the fundamental laws of this state in particular, I do not think it necessary to discuss them at greater length.

 [44] The secretaries and similar officials in any councils, since they do not have the right to vote, should be appointed from the commons.